 The posterior chain muscles are comprised of various muscles but some of the main muscles are biceps femoris, gluteus maximus, erector spinae muscle group, trapezius, posterior deltoids, and so on.

-The Kettlebell Swing is very similar to the Deadlift, the main difference is that the weight swings and the movement is explosive, the hinge movement of the hips is the same.
+The kettlebell swing is very similar to the Deadlift, the main difference is that the weight swings and the movement is explosive, the hinge movement of the hips is the same.

 When the Kettlebell Swing is referred to it is in most cases the Russian Swing that is referred to, the other popular but different swing is the American Swing.

-Stand in spine-neutral position with feet slightly wider than shoulder-width apart with the Kettlebell in-front of you.
+Stand in a spine-neutral position with feet slightly wider than shoulder-width apart with the Kettlebell in-front of you.

 Maintain a neutral spine at all times during the swing, with the only exception being during the backward phase of the swing when the head is slightly tilted up.